 Inappropriate or offensive touching, assault, or physical interference with free movement.
-This may include, but is not limited to, kissing, patting, lingering or intimate touches, grabbing, pinching, leering, staring, unnecessarily brushing against or blocking another person, whistling or sexual gestures.
-It also includes any physical assault or intimidation directed at an individual due to that person's gender, race, national origin, sexual orientation or other protected status.
+This may include, but is not limited to, kissing, patting, lingering, or intimate touches, grabbing, pinching, leering, staring, unnecessarily brushing against or blocking another person, whistling, or sexual gestures.
+It also includes any physical assault or intimidation directed at an individual due to that person's gender, race, ethnicity, national origin, immigration status, sexual orientation, or other protected status.
 Physical sexual harassment includes acts of sexual violence, such as rape, sexual assault, sexual battery, and sexual coercion.
 Sexual violence refers to physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent due to the complainant's use of drugs or alcohol.
 An individual also may be unable to give consent due to an intellectual or other disability.